hungwei59079/QIC_final/README.md

-# Few Single-Qubit Measurements Suffice to Certify Any Quantum State
+# Few Single-Qubit Measurements Suffice to Certify Any Quantum State - Notes Included

 LaTeX source for the paper by Meghal Gupta, William He, and Ryan O'Donnell ([arXiv:2506.11355](https://arxiv.org/abs/2506.11355)).

 ## Note
-The pdf file is gitignored in this repository.
-I will only force add it to update the comments when necessary, to prevent bloated commit history.
+The pdf file is gitignored in this repository, so beware that it might not be synchronized with the latest edited .tex files.
+I will only force add it to update the comments when necessary to prevent bloated commit history.

 -- Hung-Wei, Liu